rido-min/IoTHubMQTTBrokerPreviewSamples/Scenario5-message-routing-enrichments/README.md

-# Scenarios 5 - Route data published on a topic to the built-in-endpoint
+# Scenarios 5 - Route and enrich data published on a topic to the built-in-endpoint

-This scenario showcases how to configure route to send filtered messages from a custom topic to the built-in Event Hubs endpoint.
-Consider a use case where one needs to identify location of vehicles.
-The vehicles publish their GPS data on topics with their device ID in the path, for example `vehicles/<VIN>/GPS`.
+This scenario showcases how to configure [message routing](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-d2c) and [message enrichments](https://docs.microsoft.com/azure/iot-hub/iot-hub-message-enrichments-overview) to send filtered and enriched messages from a custom topic to the built-in Event Hubs endpoint.
+Consider a use case where one needs to identify location of vehicles and the IoT Hub that the device connected to.
+The vehicles publish their GPS data on topics with their device ID in the path, for example `vehicles/<VIN>/GPS`, and IoT Hub name is stamped on the messages before routing them to the built-in Event Hubs.

 | Device | Role| Topic | Topic Template | Topic Space Type|
 | -------- | --------------- |---------- |---------- |---------- |
 | vehicle1 | publisher | vehicles/vehicle1/GPS | vehicles/${principal.deviceid}/GPS/# | PublishOnly|

-This scenario also showcases routing query and message enrichments which are existing IoT Hub message routing capabilities.
-Also see [routing](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples#message-routing-for-mqtt-broker-enabled-iot-hubs)

 For this scenario, please ensure you have deployed a IoT Hub with routing using the [ARM template](https://github.com/prashmo/azure-quickstart-templates/tree/master/quickstarts/microsoft.devices/iothub-mqtt-broker-route-enrich-messages).